-SomoS Artist-in Residence Summer 2016 and 2017, Marguerite Harris’ work incorporates elements of collage, analog film, video-art, installation and New Media.
+SomoS Artist-in Residence Summer 2016 and 2017, Marguerite Harris’ work incorporates elements of collage, analog film, video-art, installation, sculpture and New Media.

 In her work, Marguerite Harris merges older or outmoded techniques such as film and video signals with newer editing and computer graphing techniques, creating hybrid works, stating “my interest are in the way technology continues to “evolve” as well as the illusion of single images which form in relation to the movement and speed of the camera and form of light.”

 More recently, Harris started working with textile materials -African cloth projections- and their comparison to numeric arts and algorithms.